chronicle-app/chronicle-etl/README.md

 [![Gem Version](https://badge.fury.io/rb/chronicle-etl.svg)](https://badge.fury.io/rb/chronicle-etl)

-Chronicle ETL is a utility tool for manipulating personal data.
+Chronicle ETL is a utility tool for archiving and processing personal data.
 You can extract it from a variety of source, transform it, and load it to different APIs or file formats.

+This project is an adaptation of Andrew Louis's experimental [Memex project](https://hyfen.net/memex).

 ## Installation